krishnagorrepati/DeepLearningProjects/ReenforcementLearning/T3D_Algorithm/T3D_Algorithm_Readme.md

 ![img](https://miro.medium.com/max/1842/1*azzV78wFkRq9ePrzGnvf5Q.png)

 ### ASYNCHRONOUS ADVANTAGE ACTOR CRITIC ALGORITHM

 We build two separate networks for Actor and Critic.
+The actor is going to predict the action.
+But this time it's actions will have values and those values must be equal to the Critic's values!
+With one max Q value (Critic), the model may not get stabilized.

 ![A3C_Model](https://github.com/krishnagorrepati/DeepLearningProjects/blob/master/img10.png)